Setting up ROCKET with your own datasets -- CryoEM/ET half maps

 If you want to generate another set of default config files:

-The --mode both flag in the command above will set up ROCKET to run its default "aggressive" phase1 and finetuning phase2.
-You can optionally modify the saved config files if you want to test a specific condition for model building.
+The --mode both flag sets up the default phase 1 and phase 2 workflow.
+You can edit the saved config files if you want to test a specific condition.

 A note from us

-We hope to make ROCKET as useful and general as we can β please let us know if you run into issues setting up your own refinements and we'll see how we can help!
+We hope to make ROCKET as useful and general as we can.
+If you run into setup issues, let us know and we will try to help.